Self-playing Adversarial Language Game Enhances LLM Reasoning

+where $P(w)$ is the data distribution of target word $w\in\gV_\text{target}$.
+Then we can write the self-play objective of the Adversarial Taboo as:

-To play the above adversarial game with an LLM generation policy $\pi_\theta(\vy| \vx)$, we first designed prompt templates $f_\text{attack}, f_\text{defend}: \gS \rightarrow \gN$ for the attacker and defender respectively to convert the game states into natural language task descriptions.
+in which the attacker tries to maximize its total reward $R(\vtau)$ by optimizing policy $\mu$, and the defender seeks strategies $\nu$ to maximize the defender reward $-R(\vtau)$ (minimize $R(\vtau)$).
+To play the above adversarial game with an LLM generation policy $\pi_\theta(\vy| \vx)$, we first design prompt templates $f_\text{attack}, f_\text{defend}: \gS \rightarrow \gN$ for the attacker and defender respectively to convert the game states into natural language task descriptions.
 Next, we introduce the game policies for the two players:

 The detailed prompt templates for the game are demonstrated in Appendix~\ref{sec:data-collection-appendix}.